shreyas-bk24/MediKit/README.md

 # MediKit
-An online Medical store with 3 level users developed with FLASK
+An online Medical store with 3 level users [made up with FLASK]

 ## Directories and their Importance